mbareta/starter-app/README.md

 we need to set correct environment variables.

 That means we need to set the same variables in CircleCI as we have locally, both in client and server apps.
-Those include server's Auth0 config (client ID, secret, domain and audience), client's Auth0 config (client ID, domain and audience), .env.e2e which contains user login credentials for the app and lastly Docker credentials so our Docker image can be uploaded to Docker Hub.
+Those include server's Adobe auth config (client ID and secret), client's Adobe auth config (client ID, secret and domain), .env.e2e which contains user login credentials for the app, and lastly Docker credentials so our Docker image can be uploaded to Docker Hub.

 ## Caveats